hcy2206/Parallel_Programming_Demo/README.md

 # Parallel_Programming_Demo
- Parallels program demos for different editers, patterns and platforms with C/C++.
+ Parallels programming demos for different editers, patterns and platforms with C/C++.